A Great Place

 Late Shuttle Bus:

 The best way to avoid the crowds while using the public shuttle bus is to take the late one: Departing at 1 PM (or 2 PM) and going back at 7:30 PM.
-Using the late bus you have about 1-2 hours left later in the early evening at the glacier with significantly less tourists, as most of them leave between 4 PM and 5 PM.
-However, choosing this option you’d have to stay overnight in El Calafate as the last bus from El Calafate to El Chalten for example departs at 6 PM.
+Using the late bus you have about 1-2 hours left later in the early evening at the glacier with significantly fewer tourists, as most of them leave between 4 PM and 5 PM.
+However, choosing this option you’d have to stay overnight in El Calafate as the last bus from El Calafate to El Chalten, for example, departs at 6 PM.